monarch-initiative/pyphetools/docs/tabular/jupyter.md

 want to map.
 Note that it is not necessary to map each column of a table.

-Data with clinical columns in typical supplemental files often have one of three forms.
+Data with clinical columns in typical supplemental files often have one of several formats.

 1. Simple.
-The column header is a string such as 'ID' that corresponds to an HPO term
-2. ([Intellectual disability HP:0001249](https://hpo.jax.org/app/browse/term/HP:0001249){:target="\_blank"} and each cell has a symbol such as
+The column header is a string such as 'ID' that corresponds to an HPO term, for instance [Intellectual disability HP:0001249](https://hpo.jax.org/app/browse/term/HP:0001249){:target="\_blank"}, whereby each cell has a symbol such as
 'Y', 'y', '+', 'yes', ''n', '-', etc. to indicate whether the feature was present in the individual specified by the row.
 See :ref:`simple_column_mapper` for more information about how to work with this kind of column.
-3. Options.
+2. Options.
 Some columns contain several strings, each of which corresponds to a specific HPO term.
 For instance, a columns such as 'severity of ID' with entries such as `mild`, `moderate`, `severe` would correspond to HPO terms for
 `Intellectual disability, mild HP:0001256 <https://hpo.jax.org/app/browse/term/HP:0001256>`_, etc. See :ref:`option_column_mapper` for more information about how to work with this kind of column.
-4. Custom.
-This mapper is used for columns whose cells contain longer strings.
-We use a combination of text mining and specification of strings that were not matched by mining to extract HPO terms.
-See :ref:`custom_column_mapper_rst` for more information.
-5. Constant.
+3. Constant.
 This mapper can be used if all individuals diusplay the same feature.
 See :ref:`simple_column_mapper`.
-6. Threshold.
+4. Threshold.
 This can be used for columns that have numerical data whereby being above or below a certain threshold is abnormal.
 See :ref:`threshold_column_mapper`.

 ## Row-based vs column-based